 A physical examination including a blood pressure check, muscle and range of motion tests, posture analysis, and neurological tests will be done and recorded.
 From there, they will do a hands-on evaluation of the spinal cord, neck, hips, and other body parts to find the locations that are have been disrupted.
 If there are x-rays, lab tests, MRIs, or CAT scans needed for a more in-depth look, they can be ordered and often completed that very same day.

 Anything that shows up as an issue or that is out of alignment is the first place they will work to start treating pain.
 That usually happens during the second visit after all of your results come back.
 During your second visit, a treatment plan will be discussed and created, and the road to recovery from chronic pain will begin.

 Visits usually last anywhere from 30 minutes to an hour depending on the severity of your issue.
 Your chiropractor will give you a recommendation for how long you should continue coming back, but regular chiropractic care is the best way to not only treat existing conditions, but prevent further ones from occurring later on in life.

 Author Bio: Dr. Brent Wells is a graduate of the University of Nevada where he earned his bachelor’s of science degree before moving on to complete his doctorate from Western States Chiropractic College.
 He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.

-He became passionate about being in the field of Chiropractic in Anchorage after his own experiences with hurried, unprofessional healthcare providers.
+He became passionate about being in the field of Chiropractic care in Alaska after his own experiences with hurried, unprofessional healthcare providers.
 The goal for Dr. Wells is to treat his patients with care and compassion while providing them with a better quality of life through his professional treatment.

 Dr. Wells is a member of the American Chiropractic Association and the American Academy of Spine Physicians.